-These attacks were caused by infected computer networks programmed to attack other vulnerable sites (botnets).
+These attacks were caused by botnets (networks of infected computers programmed to attack other installations).

 How To Protect Your WordPress Site From A Brute-Force Attack

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.

 One of the many ways hackers use to try and break into WordPress sites is by trying to guess the site’s administration login username and password.
 This can be done with scripts and tools that can guess hundreds of login combinations in minutes.

 If you’re using predictable usernames and passwords that are easy to guess, your website could be an easy target for hackers.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.